Timeline of the Egyptian Crisis under the SCAF: July

 Most of Egypt's political parties and coalitions supported widespread calls for the protest to be staged across Egypt.
 The protesters hoped to start a "second revolution".
 The main demand of these groups is to combine efforts toward achieving the goals of the revolution, including: banning the trial of civilians by military courts; setting a minimum wage; bringing Mubarak, his sons and the senior officials to justice quickly; banning former National Democratic Party (NDP) members from political activity for five years; releasing all political prisoners; purging the police, the legal system, the media, the universities and the banks of members of the former regime; electing new municipal councils; stopping the export of natural gas to Israel; the arrest and trial of those responsible for killing protesters; and restructuring the ministry of interior.
 An employee of the Suez Canal University said that in Ismailiya, there were also protests for higher wages and stable employment contracts.
 Protesters also called for the removal of Mohamed Hussein Tantawi, who was said to be emblematic of the old regime.

 Several stages have been set up by the Revolution Youth Coalition (a coalition of liberal parties and movements), the Muslim Brotherhood, the Wafd party and leftist parties in order to organise the protests.
-As the Muslim Brotherhood's stage was the highest and largest, many protesters complained that they were attempting to gain an unfair advantage over the other political parties.
+As the Muslim Brotherhood's stage was the highest and largest, a number of protesters complained that they were attempting to gain an unfair advantage over the other political parties.
 These accusations were also compounded by the Muslim Brotherhood's opposition to a sit-in called by other political groups to pressure the Supreme Council of Armed Forces (SCAF) into meeting their demands.
 Though the Muslim Brotherhood decided to join the protests only two days before the event, it said that it would avoid the sit-in and leave by 17:00.
 The event was used to rally support for the various groups by organizing their own tents and passing out paraphernalia.